nipreps/sdcflows/docs/methods.rst

 [Wang2017]_.

 The process is divided in two steps.
-First, the two images to be aligned (anatomical and one or more EPI sources) are prepared for registration, including a linear pre-alignment of both, calculation of a 3D EPI *reference* map, intensity/histogram enhancement, and *deobliquing* (meaning, for images where the physical coordinates axes and the data array axes are not aligned, the physical coordinates are rotated to align with the data array).
+First, the two images to be aligned (anatomical and one or more :abbr:`EPI (echo-planar imaging)` sources) are prepared for registration, including a linear pre-alignment of both, calculation of a 3D :abbr:`EPI (echo-planar imaging)` *reference* map, intensity/histogram enhancement, and *deobliquing* (meaning, for images where the physical coordinates axes and the data array axes are not aligned, the physical coordinates are rotated to align with the data array).
-Such a preprocessing is implemented in :py:func:`init_syn_preprocessing_wf`.
+Such a preprocessing is implemented in :py:func:`~sdcflows.workflows.fit.syn.init_syn_preprocessing_wf`.
-Second, the outputs of the preprocessing workflow are fed into :py:func:`init_syn_sdc_wf`, which executes the nonlinear, SyN registration.
+Second, the outputs of the preprocessing workflow are fed into :py:func:`~sdcflows.workflows.fit.syn.init_syn_sdc_wf`, which executes the nonlinear, SyN registration.
-To aid the *Mattes* mutual information cost function, the registration scheme is set up in *multi-channel* mode, and laplacian-filtered derivatives of both anatomical and EPI reference are introduced as a second registration channel.
+To aid the *Mattes* mutual information cost function, the registration scheme is set up in *multi-channel* mode, and laplacian-filtered derivatives of both anatomical and :abbr:`EPI (echo-planar imaging)` reference are introduced as a second registration channel.
 The optimization gradients of the registration process are weighted, so that deformations effectively possible only along the :abbr:`PE (phase-encoding)` axis.